 When SK came to us, she was broken.
 Her new husband had gone to the hospital with strange symptoms and the hospital had done a routine heavy metals screen of his urine.
 To the surprise of everyone in the room, the doctor told SK and her husband that he had been poisoned with arsenic.
 Suspicion soon fell on SK because, police reasoned, she would gain financially if her husband died.

 For over two years SK suffered as we investigated her case, but we never wavered in our belief in her innocence.
-To make matters worse, TruTv filed notice they would be covering the trial a national television.
+To make matters worse, TruTv filed notice they would be covering the trial on national television.
 Then, we broke the case.

 MD had come to the United States as a 5-year old.
 Unable to become a citizen, he was fortunately able to get asylum under DACA (the so-called "Dream Act").
 One night he was driving home from work and had an accident on I-985.
 Police arrived and questioned MD (claiming they could smell alcohol).
 MD admitted to drinking albeit many hours before and the police charged him with DUI.
 Under DACA, a DUI conviction is catastrophic -- it would mean MD's deportation.
 MD called us and we went to work on his defense.
 We argued that the police did not have probable cause to arrest MD; the Government argued the opposite.
 We filed motions to suppress with the court.
 After negotiations, the Government finally agreed with us and MD's charges were dismissed.
 MD was able to stay in the United States with his family.